 Ref.
 Audit Scotland Observation Lesson for tie 1.
 The complexity difficulties encountered have resulted in substantial cost and programme over-runs.
 Identify areas of potential design complexity and ensure original estimates are robust and adequate contingencies (capital expenditure and programme) are made.
-2. procurement strategy is the primary reason for problems encountered, where the majority of risks are retained by the public sector.
+2. The 'construction management' procurement strategy is the primary reason for problems encountered, where the majority of risks are retained by the public sector.
 Ensure an appropriate procurement strategy is adopted that transfers and shares the appropriate risks with the private sector 3.
-The management and control processes have been undertaken by a number of organisations, groups and bodies.
-Ensure clear roles and responsibilities are defined for all parties.
-Ensure a single point of control and leadership, with explicit authority and responsibility given to the person in charge.
+The management and control processes have been undertaken by a number of organisations, groups and bodies. are defined for all parties.
 4. The design team included a partnership arrangement between Edinburgh and Barcelona based architects.
 Ensure definition of requirements is provided to all advisors and clear roles and responsibilities are defined for each member of the design team and especially those embarking on partnership or Joint Venture basis.
-5. The main cause of 20-month delay to the project since September 2000 was the following.
-Production of detailed design variations; and Late supply of information during construction process.
-Ensure that detailed design is initiated at the earliest opportunity to avoid variations.
-Ensure clear lines of communication are adopted with programme indicating dates for supply of information to each party.
+5. delay to the project since September 2000 was the following.
+Ensure that detailed design is initiated at the earliest opportunity to avoid design variations; and are adopted with programme indicating dates for supply of information to each party.
 Select a procurement strategy that allows the ability to transfer 'design risk' to InfraCo.
-Ensure adequate allowance is given to time spent at the planning stage to address the following. • Clear definition of Client's requirements • Sequence of construction • Assessing and managing project risks • Using value management 6.
+Ensure adequate allowance is given to time spent at the planning stage to address the following. • Clear definition of Client's requirements Sequence of construction Assessing and managing project risks Using value management 6.
 Difficulties encountered in very Ensure construction programme

 Ref.
 Audit Scotland Observation Lesson for tie complex, densely developed non-standard building against very tight deadlines. allows 'early' and 'adequate' construction period for areas of complex construction.
 Ensure construction work is undertaken in a 'phased manner' to avoid density issues coming to the fore.
 Ensure agreed project budget is established and a set of key performance indicators established to measure during the life of the project 7.
 In some cases trade contractors were responsible for design in addition to the design team.
 Ensure that a clear 'single point' of focus is kept on design responsibility through lead designers.
-8. Both the architects and some trade contractors did not deliver on time some critical elements of the design work.
-Identify the critical elements of the design work within a detailed design programme.
+8. Identify the critical elements of the design work within a detailed design programme.
 Select a procurement strategy that allows the ability to seek Liquidated Damages at key milestones.
 Select designer on ability and resources to meet the programme.
 Select a procurement strategy that allows the ability to transfer 'design risk' to InfraCo.
 9. Project management required a very demanding timetable for completion and was realistically Ensure expectations are managed for delivery of the project. 'unachievable'.
 Ensure the development and maintenance of the project delivery programme.
 Seek independent experience on ability to deliver the scheme.
 Ensure that forecast to completion of project is maintained during design and construction phases.
 10 Project management should have 'done more' to address the 'root causes' of problems.
 Ensure that the project team communicate issues and problems to achieving the delivery dates and a 'partnering' relationship is fostered to ensure individuals feel free to express reservations.